AbhirajkarBajpai/Make-Notes-Webapp/README.md

 # Make-Notes Webapp

 The Make-Notes Webapp is a React-based web application that allows users to create, edit, and delete notes.
 The application currently uses createPortal and useState to provide a smooth user experience.
-This README file will guide you through the process of adding a login feature to the backend of the application
+This README file will guide you about the overview of the application

 ## Getting Started